 If you don’t have your own equipment, don’t worry.
-You can rent what you need at the recreation area.
+You can rent what you need at Elm Creek Chalet.
 You can also take advantage of specially priced multi-visit tickets or buy a season pass to enjoy this winter wonderland for the whole season.

 - Photo Courtesy of Three Rivers Park District

 Not a skier or snowboarder?
 No worries.
-At Elm Creek Winter Recreation Area, you don’t need special equipment or expertise to enjoy a day on the slopes.
+At the Elm Creek Winter Recreation Area, you don’t need special equipment or expertise to enjoy a day gliding down the slopes.
 Experience a different downhill adventure on the tubing and sledding hills, where everyone in the family will have a blast creating memories together.